cfengine/documentation/reference/promise-types/services.markdown

 **Allowed input range**: `[a-zA-Z0-9_$(){}\[\].:]+`

-**Synopsis**: A list of services on which the named service abstraction depends
+**Description**: A list of services on which the named service abstraction depends

 **Example**: